tanteckfang/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the theme mechanism behaves at each step.

 Step 1.
-The user will input the theme command along with the desired THEME (Light or Dark).
+The user launches the application for the first time.
+The current default theme will be a dark theme.

 Step 2.
+The user executes `theme LIGHT` to change the theme from dark to light.

-When `Logic` is called upon to execute the command, it will pass it to an `AddressBookParser` object which will call `parseCommand()` which creates a parser `ThemeCommandParser` and uses it to parse the command.
+Step 2.
+When `LogicManager` is called upon to execute the command, it will pass it to an `AddressBookParser` object which will call `parseCommand()` which creates a parser `ThemeCommandParser` and uses it to parse the command.

 Step 3.
 This results in a `ThemeCommand` object which is executed by the `LogicManager`.

 Step 4.
-The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `LogicManager`.

 Step 5.
-The `CommandResult` object will have either `isLight` or `isDark` to be set as `true`.
+The `CommandResult` object will execute `MainWindow#handleTheme()`.

 Step 6.
-The `CommandResult` object will be executed which calls the `handleTheme` method in `MainWindow`.

-Step 7.
-The UI will then be updated accordingly to either DARK or LIGHT theme.
+The UI will then be updated to LIGHT theme.

 The following sequence diagram shows how the theme operation works: